Olivier-Boudeville/Ceylan-Seaplus/doc/seaplus.rst

 - ``stop/0``: stops the service

 .. [#] Note though that, at least for some services, specific initialisation/tear-down functions may exist in the vanilla, C version of that service.
-In that case, they should be added among said function specifications (preferably named for example ``init``/``teardown`` or alike, in order to distinguish from the Seaplus-reserved ``start``/``stop`` primitives), so that they are available from Erlang as well.
+In that case, they should be added among said function specifications (preferably named for example ``init``/``teardown`` or alike, in order to distinguish them from the Seaplus-reserved ``start``/``stop`` primitives), so that they are available from Erlang as well.

 Of course such a module, as it was defined above (i.e. just a set of function specifications), is useless and would not even compile as such.
 But the Seaplus parse transform will automatically enrich and transform it so that, once the C part (the driver) will be available, the ``Foobar`` service will become fully usable from Erlang, with no extra boilerplate code to be added by the Erlang integrator.